nnirror/facet/README.md

 ### Audio output
 - **channel** ( _channels_ )
 	- Facet ultimately creates .wav files that can have any number of channels.
-The `.channel()` function (and equivalent `channels()` function) allow you to route the output of a FacetPattern onto any channel(s) you specify in the `channels` input array. **NOTE:** as the total number of channels increases, CPU latency will also increase.
+The `.channel()` function (and equivalent `channels()` function) allow you to route the output of a FacetPattern onto any channel(s) you specify in the `channels` input array. **NOTE:** CPU will also increase as the total number of channels increases.
 	- example:
 		- `_.randsamp().channel([1]).play(); // first channel only`
 		- `_.randsamp().channel([2]).play(); // second channel only`